anpetrov/firefox-over-network/README.md

     browser.ui.zoom.pageFitGranularity to 1 otherwise you probably will be getting tons of useless repaints
   * the code does some work of filtering out 'bogus' repaints by calculating crc32 on repainted areas.
 This is unreliable, disable it
+  * Lossful JPEG compression is used for pixel data.
+The quality ratio is rather ungodly, you might want to tune it too.